-Another Clue: The Cable
+Another Clue: Bailing Twine

-Artist's rendering (visual aid) of cable
+Artist's rendering (visual aid) of cord

 Above: Photo taken five minutes minutes later, after the body was transferred from the dissection table to a gurney to prepare it for the MacPhersons' viewing.
-The arrove indicates the spot at which the cable had looped around the leg: Note that it is missing.
-What exactly was the cable, why was it wrapped around Duncan's leg, and why did Dr. Rabl remove it?
+The arrove indicates the spot at which the cord had looped around the leg: Note that it is missing.
+What exactly was the cord, why was it wrapped around Duncan's leg, and why did Dr. Rabl remove it?
 When Lynda MacPherson asked Rabl, he replied that he couldn't identify it, and that he too couldn't find it in any other picture!